 Director Andrew Stanton decided to shoot John Carter in mono on 35mm, but the film was to be released in stereo.
 Nearly all stereo releases are filmed digitally and most that are going to be converted at least try and shoot digitally, and for good reason.
 It is hard enough to successfully convert a film from mono to stereo, but it is made even more complicated if the production was shot on 35mm, and really difficult if it is shot with anamorphic lenses.

 Cinesite led the stereo conversion of the film, as well as being one of the major visual effects vendors (along with Double Negative).
-Cinesite is one of the leading visual effects companies in the world, and John Carter was one of the largest budget films of all times, so there was tremendous pressure to produce and define the state of the art in terms of stereo conversion.
+Cinesite is one of the leading visual effects companies in the world, and John Carter was one of the largest budget films of all time, so there was tremendous pressure to produce and define the state of the art in terms of stereo conversion.
 And then, not to add any pressure to the project, but while Cinesite had done a few shots and odd pieces of stereo conversion for Harry Potter, they had never stereo converted a whole film.

 As it turned out, this was a gift, as Cinesite built an entirely new and accurate stereo conversion pipeline virtually from scratch under the careful supervision from Scott Willman, Cinesite’s conversion supervisor for the project, and thanks to the great contribution from Gregory Keech who developed all key conversion tools.